ymhaah/NPFF-Agency/README.md

 ### Project Description

-User-Centered Design Portfolio
-Embark on a visual journey through my latest project—a user-centered design site crafted with a focus on people and their unique experiences.
-This platform seamlessly blends efficiency, ease of use, and enjoyment, achieved through rigorous usability testing involving real users and personas.
-Explore the intersection of design and user satisfaction as we prioritize a seamless and delightful online experience.
-Welcome to a portfolio that not only showcases skills but also embodies the essence of user-centric design principles.
+This is a landing page for a Design Portfolio website designed to showcase a mock project for a design agency with a focus on people and their unique experiences.
+The goal of this project is to create a visually appealing and responsive landing page that highlights the concept of a modern portfolio.
+The page includes interactive elements and modern UI/UX design principles.

 ### Screenshot